A Comparative Review of the JASP Statistical Software

 IDE = Integrated Development Environment, which helps programmers write code.
 I do not include point-and-click style menus and dialog boxes when using this term.
 IDE users are people who prefer to write R code to perform their analyses.

 Reproducibility = The ability to record and re-run every detail of an analysis, preferably integrated with the text that describes those results.
-Most of the R GUIs offer code reproducibility, the ability to record the R code that you can use to reproduce the workflow.
+Most R GUIs offer code reproducibility, the ability to record the R code that you can use to reproduce the workflow.
 However, GUI users often don’t understand the code and have trouble re-purposing it for similar analyses.
 GUI reproducibility is the ability to save the workflow in GUI form.
 That is usually the dialog boxes and their settings that created the original complete analysis.

 Installation

-The various user interfaces available for R differ quite a lot in how they’re installed.
+The various user interfaces available for R differ greatly in how they’re installed.
 Some, such as BlueSky Statistics, jamovi, and RKWard, install in a single step.
 Others install in multiple steps, such as R Commander (two steps) and Deducer (up to seven steps).
 Advanced computer users often don’t appreciate how lost beginners can become while attempting even a simple installation.
 The HelpDesks at most universities are flooded with such calls at the beginning of each semester!

 JASP’s single-step installation is extremely easy and includes its own copy of R. So, if you already have a copy of R installed, you’ll have two after installing JASP.
 That’s a good idea, though, as it guarantees compatibility with the version of R that it uses, plus a standard R installation by itself is harder than JASP’s.